Winter breaks in Landmarks

 Auchinleck House

 Winter months in Scotland guarantee a warm welcome, particularly at the nation’s famous Hogmanay events.
-Auckinleck House sleeps 13 with generously proportioned rooms and grounds, ideal for gathering friends and family for your own special celebrations and rendition of Auld Lang Syne.
+Auchinleck House sleeps 13 with generously proportioned rooms and grounds, ideal for gathering friends and family for your own special celebrations and rendition of Auld Lang Syne.
 Alternatively, an hour away is the South Lanarkshire town of Biggar, where preparations for the Biggar Bonfire build across the final weeks of each year and culminate in a warm, fiery glow to welcome in each New Year.
 Nearer to home, Dumfries House hosts tours, events and Sunday markets, with a café and quality restaurant too.

 St Edward’s Presbytery